N1ko0L/KillGHub/README.md

 1. **Shuts down G Hub completely**
    The script kills `lghub.exe`, `lghub_agent.exe`, and `lghub_updater.exe` to ensure no processes are running before making changes.

-2. **Locates the Discord integration config**
-   The relevant configuration file is located at:
-   `%LocalAppData%\LGHUB\integrations\applet_discord\config.json`

-4. **Removes the read-only attribute if set**
-Ensures the script can modify the JSON configuration file.

-5. **Checks and updates the “enabled” setting**
-- If `"enabled": false` is already set, it reports it.
-- Otherwise, it replaces `"enabled": true` with `"enabled": false` in the JSON file.

-5. **Restores the read-only attribute**
-Prevents G Hub from automatically re-enabling the integration until manually changed.

-6. **Waits safely and provides a countdown**
-Pauses are included to allow G Hub’s backend services to fully shut down and catch up, preventing errors during restart.
-A 10-second countdown is displayed for visual feedback.
+2. **Play stupid sounds effects**
+   May get extremely annoying after a few times

-7. **Restarts G Hub**
+4. **Restarts G Hub**
-Launches the G Hub application after making the changes.
+   Yeah that pretty much it

+6. **Wait for the interface to fully load**
+   For 8 juicy seconds

+5. **Kill the program and put it in background** Because no one cares about GHub actually, i just want my G920 to work

+7. **Thanks you for using it**
+   What a good boy !

+9. **Kill it self and the media player**
+    So you don't have to do anything !
 ---

 ## Usage

-1. Close any G Hub windows (optional, as the script will force close them).
-2. Double-click the batch file or run it from a terminal.
+1. Double-click the batch file or run it from a terminal.
+2. Press Enter
-3. Wait for the countdown and confirmation messages.
+3. Wait and listen to the funny sounds
-4. G Hub will restart automatically with Discord integration disabled.

-> **Note:** Each time G Hub updates, it may reset this configuration.
-You will need to re-run this script after updates.
+4. Go have fun instead of fixing a crappy program from a billion dollars company

+> **Note:** The sound may be extremely loud, sorry lol.

 ---